JetBrains/teamcity-documentation/topics/configuring-connections.md

 <chunk include-id="azure-devops">

 There are two types of Azure DevOps connections in TeamCity:
-* __Azure DevOps OAuth 2.0__ allows signing in to TeamCity via an Azure DevOps Services account.
+* __Azure DevOps OAuth 2.0__ allows signing in to TeamCity via an Azure DevOps Services account and creating TeamCity projects from Azure Git and TFVC repositories.
 * __Azure DevOps PAT__ allows creating TeamCity projects from Azure Git and TFVC repositories.

 <anchor name="azure-devops-connection"/>